Enjoy winter in Aomori Prefecture! 3 recommended winter festivals!

 This is an adorable dance performed by children wearing heavy makeup, in between the adults' paintings

-• Pine Dance : This dance is said to have originated from dancing with pine branches during breaks from farm work, and instead of branches, the dancers hold fans.
+• Pine Dance: This dance is said to have originated from dancers holding pine branches during breaks from farm work, and is now performed with fans instead of branches.

-• Ebisu Dance : A dance depicting Ebisu catching a sea bream, holding a fishing rod and a fan, and finally offering the sea bream to his husband.
+• Ebisu Dance: A dance depicting Ebisu fishing for a sea bream, with the dancer holding a fishing rod and a fan, and finally offering the sea bream to her husband.

-• Daikoku Dance : Holding a mallet in the right hand and a fan in the left hand, the dancer dances to the accompaniment of auspicious speeches and songs.
+• Daikoku Dance: The dancer holds a mallet in her right hand and a fan in her left, dancing to auspicious speeches and songs.

 Other Enburi Events